How to Book a Mover

 • Antiques & Grandfather Clocks: Use an antique moving specialist to handle delicate pieces safely.

-• Hot Tubs: Spa movers charge $300 to $800 depending on size and distance.
+• Hot Tubs: Depending on size and distance, spa movers charge $300 to $800.

 • Built-In Furniture: A handyman or carpenter may be needed to remove and reinstall built-in pieces.

 Hot tubs, home gyms, garden sheds, swing sets, and other similar items must be disassembled before loading and reassembled at your new residence.
-The movers can suggest businesses that provide this kind of service in your area.
+The movers can suggest businesses that provide this service in your area.

 While moving companies take precautions to protect your belongings, accidents can still happen.
 It is important to check if your disassembled furniture is covered under your moving company’s insurance.